How much does a website cost for a small business?

 SecurityIt’s important to keep your website safe from harm and your data protected with SSL certificates, fraud detection, and other security measures.£0-£1,000+ per year

-SEOIf you need a helping hand to optimize your website, you might want to hire an SEO specialist.£150-£1,200+ per month
+SEOIf you need a helping hand to optimise your website, you might want to hire an SEO specialist.£150-£1,200+ per month

-ImagesYou need eye-catching visuals on your site and access to royalty-free images or stock libraries often requires a subscription.£0-£100+ per month
+ImagesYou need eye-catching visuals on your site and access to royalty-free images or stock libraries often requires a subscription.£20-£150+ per month

 Top tip 💰

-One of the main things to watch out for is the cost of domain name renewal, especially if you opt for a website builder.
-Most major website builders, including Wix and Squarespace, include a free domain name for the first year, which then renews at the standard rate.
-For instance, a .co.uk domain with Wix will set you back £10.39 for one year.
-With Shopify, however, you’ll need to pay for your domain name separately from the start of your subscription, as it won’t be included in your plan.
+Watch out for the cost of domain name renewal, especially if you opt for a website builder.
+Most major website builders, including Wix, include a free domain name for the first year which then automatically renews 30 days before the expiry date for an added fee.
+For instance, a .co.uk domain with Wix costs £10.39 for one year.
+With Shopify, though, you’ll need to pay for your domain name separately from the start of your subscription, as it’s not included in your plan.

 Cost is naturally an important consideration for small businesses looking to create a website.
 From my testing, using a website builder is a quick, easy, and affordable way to get your small business site up and running.
 Plus, you can start with a basic, cheap plan and then scale up if you need to.

-Alternatively, using a web designer will guarantee a bespoke website – the equivalent of paying for a tailored suit instead of buying off the rack.
+Using a web designer will guarantee a bespoke website – the equivalent of paying for a tailored suit instead of buying off the rack.
 You’ll pay more, but you’ll end up with something crafted to your exact specifications.
-Meanwhile, using WordPress is a bit like the best of both worlds.
-If you want more control and don’t mind paying for extra functionality, the CMS could be the right choice for you.
+WordPress is the best of both worlds.
+If you want more control and don’t mind paying for extra functionality, it could be the right choice for you.

 Startups.co.uk is reader-supported.
 If you make a purchase through the links on our site, we may earn a commission from the retailers of the products we have reviewed.
 This helps Startups.co.uk to provide free reviews for our readers.
 It has no additional cost to you, and never affects the editorial independence of our reviews.